infernojs/inferno/packages/inferno-server/README.md

-# Inferno-dom
+# Inferno-server
-> Inferno package for working with the DOM
+> Inferno package for working with the server

-This package serves as the entry point of the DOM-related rendering paths.
+This package serves as the entry point of the Server-related rendering paths.
 It is intended to be paired with the isomorphic Inferno, which will be shipped as inferno to npm.

 ## Install

 ```
-npm install inferno inferno-dom
+npm install inferno inferno-server

 ```

 ## Contents

-* createRef
-* render
+* ...

 ## Usage

 ```
-const template = Inferno.createTemplate(() => ({
+const template = InfernoServer.renderToString(() => ({
 	tag: 'div'
 }));

-InfernoDOM.render(template(), container);
 ```